Master Juba: Early life and career

 Between the two most renowned dancers in the world, the Original JOHN DIAMOND and the colored boy JUBA, for a Wager of $200, on MONDAY EVENING July 8 at the BOWERY AMPHITHEATRE, which building has been expressly hired from the Proprietor, Mr. Smith, for this night only, as its accommodations will afford all a fair view of each step of these wonderful Dancers.
 The fame of these two Celebrated Breakdown Dancers has already spread over the Union, and the numerous friends of each claim the Championship for their favorite, and who have anxiously wished for a Public Trial between them and thus known which is to bear the Title of the Champion Dancer of the World.
 The time to decide that has come, as the friends of Juba have challenged the world to produce his superior in the art for $100.
 That Challenge has been accepted by the friends of Diamond, and on Monday Evening they meet and Dance three Jigs, Two Reels, and the Camptown Hornpipe.
-Five Judges have been selected for their ability and knowledge of the Art, so that a fair decision will be made.
+Five Judges have been selected for their ability and knowledge of the Art so that a fair decision will be made.

-Rule—Each Dancer will select his own Violin and the victory will be decided by the best time and the greatest number of steps.
+Rule—Each Dancer will select his Violin and the victory will be decided by the best time and the greatest number of steps.

 Historian James W. Cook has suggested that Juba and Diamond may have staged their first competition as a form of mutual publicity.
 Claims of black superiority over an acclaimed white rival were otherwise unheard of in the climate of racial segregation and white supremacy that permeated New York City and the country at large in the mid-1840s.